 14.3.
-It is necessary to hand in the following documents: duly filled-in application form for the event (Annex 4); filled-in and signed driver´s declaration for each driver (Annex 5 or 6); driving licence and health insurance card; complete car documentation.
+It is necessary to hand in the following documents: duly filled-in registration form for the event (or submit on-line before); filled-in and signed driver´s declaration of indemnity (Declaration of indemnity.pdf) and GDPR document (GDPR.pdf) from each driver ; driving licence and health insurance card from each driver; complete car documentation.

 14.4.
 Upon the decision of the race director, technical scrutineers can check the compliance of